Roz Dakin, Principal Investigator (CV)

 I am a PhD student researching the multivariate relationships in hummingbird flight behaviour.
 My research explores the influence of maximum flight performance on other aspects of flight, and whether trade-offs occur among flight behaviours.
 In addition to biology, I am interested in open data policies and sport science, and am a gearhead at heart.

 I love birds (especially chickens!) and have a passion for creative writing.
-Currently, in my undergraduate honours thesis project, I am exploring the impact of bird morphology on bird-window collisions, and whether particular flight-related traits contribute to species differences in collision vulnerability.
+My research explores the impact of bird morphology on bird-window collisions, and whether particular flight-related traits contribute to species differences in collision vulnerability.

 Paisley Clunis – BSc Honours